 Flash forward to now, 9 years into the life of a healing Celiac, with some serious Leaky Gut issues that started about two years ago and haven’t stopped that had to lead to hair loss, anemia, malabsorption, acne, a much-needed detox, and on and off the Paleo Diet for 6 months.
 100 percent clean, refined sugar-free, and on a new detox diet by my new Integrative Functional Doctor with a new list of new limitations…oh and did I mention 30+ food sensitivities.

 I have been on some sort of detox diet since January 2014 to help heal and restore my gut.
 At this point, I am unable to eat certain fruits and veggies raw, and therefore have to heat them first.
 This experience is a journey, to say the least.

-So when I went to my first appointment with New Doc, I also met with the Nutritionist.
-We went over what is allowed which really is so much if I didn’t have these darn food sensitivities (the left side of my face and throat go completely numb, and it really is a Russian roulette, we never know what is going to trigger it), and we went over the idea of making nut and seed milks homemade forever and ever instead of buying them store bought.
+So when I went to my first appointment with New Doc, I also met with New Nutritionist.
+We went over what is allowed which really is so much if I didn’t have these darn food sensitivities (the left side of my face and throat go completely numb, and it really is Russian roulette, we never know what is going to trigger it), and we went over the idea of making nut and seed milks homemade forever and ever instead of buying them store-bought.